+with-libs List additional link flags here.
+For example, with-libs=-lspecial_system_lib or with-libs=-L/path/to/libs with-clibs additional CLIBS flags to be added: will prepend to CLIBS with-flibs additional FLIBS flags to be added: will prepend to FLIBS with-library-path additional LIBRARYPATH flags to be added: will prepend to LIBRARYPATH with-include-path additional INCLUDEPATH flags to be added: will prepend to INCLUDEPATH with-module-path additional MODULE_PATH flags to be added: will prepend to MODULE_PATH with-extra-libs List additional link flags here.
+For example, with-extra-libs=-lspecial_system_lib or with-extra-libs=-L/path/to/libs with-blas= <lib></lib> use BLAS library <lib></lib> with-blasdir= <dir></dir> search for BLAS library in <dir></dir> with-lapack= <lib></lib> use LAPACK library <lib></lib> with-mumps=LIBNAME Specify the libname for MUMPS.
+Default: autodetect with minimum "-lmumps_common -lpord" with-mumpsdir=DIR Specify the directory for MUMPS library and includes.
+Note: you will need to add auxiliary libraries withextra-libs; this depends on how MUMPS was configured and installed, at a minimum you will need SCALAPACK and BLAS with-mumpsincdir=DIR Specify the directory for MUMPS includes. with-mumpslibdir=DIR Specify the directory for MUMPS library. with-umfpack=LIBNAME Specify the library name for UMFPACK and its support libraries.
+Default: "-lumfpack -lamd" with-umfpackdir=DIR Specify the directory for UMFPACK library and includes. with-umfpackincdir=DI R Specify the directory for UMFPACK includes. with-umfpacklibdir=DI R Specify the directory for UMFPACK library. with-superlu=LIBNAME Specify the library name for SUPERLU library.
+Default: "-lsuperlu" with-superludir=DIR Specify the directory for SUPERLU library and includes. with-superluincdir=DI R - Specify the directory for SUPERLU includes. with-superlulibdir=DI R Specify the directory for SUPERLU library.

 '''

-Specify the directory for PSBLAS library.

---with-ccopt

-additional [CCOPT] flags to be added: will prepend

-to [CCOPT]

-additional [FCOPT] flags to be added: will prepend

---with-fcopt

-to [FCOPT]

---with-libs

-List additional link flags here.
-For example,

---with-libs=-lspecial_system_lib or

---with-libs=-L/path/to/libs

-additional [CLIBS] flags to be added: will prepend

---with-clibs

-to [CLIBS]

-additional [FLIBS] flags to be added: will prepend

---with-flibs

-to [FLIBS]

---with-library-path

-additional [LIBRARYPATH] flags to be added: will

-prepend to [LIBRARYPATH]

---with-include-path

-additional [INCLUDEPATH] flags to be added: will

-prepend to [INCLUDEPATH]

-additional [MODULE_PATH] flags to be added: will

---with-module-path

-prepend to [MODULE_PATH]

---with-extra-libs

-List additional link flags here.
-For example,

---with-extra-libs=-lspecial_system_lib or

---with-extra-libs=-L/path/to/libs

---with-blas=<lib>

-use BLAS library <lib>

---with-blasdir=<dir>

-search for BLAS library in <dir>

---with-lapack=<lib>

-use LAPACK library <lib>

-Specify the libname for MUMPS.
-Default: autodetect

---with-mumps=LIBNAME

-with minimum "-lmumps_common -lpord"

-Specify the directory for MUMPS library and

---with-mumpsdir=DIR

-includes.
-Note: you will need to add auxiliary

-libraries with --extra-libs; this depends on how

-MUMPS was configured and installed, at a minimum you

-will need SCALAPACK and BLAS

---with-mumpsincdir=DIR Specify the directory for MUMPS includes.

---with-mumpsmoddir=DIR Specify the directory for MUMPS Fortran modules.

---with-mumpslibdir=DIR

-Specify the directory for MUMPS library.

---with-umfpack=LIBNAME

-Specify the library name for UMFPACK and its support

-libraries.
-Default: "-lumfpack -lamd"

-Specify the directory for UMFPACK library and

---with-umfpackdir=DIR

-includes.

---with-umfpackincdir=DIR

-Specify the directory for UMFPACK includes.

---with-umfpacklibdir=DIR

-Specify the directory for UMFPACK library.

---with-superlu=LIBNAME Specify the library name for SUPERLU library.

-'''

-'''

-Default: "-lsuperlu"

-Specify the directory for SUPERLU library and

---with-superludir=DIR

-includes.

---with-superluincdir=DIR

-Specify the directory for SUPERLU includes.

---with-superlulibdir=DIR

-Specify the directory for SUPERLU library.

 --with-superludist=LIBNAME

 Specify the libname for SUPERLUDIST library.

 Requires you also specify SuperLU.
 Default:

 "-lsuperlu_dist"

 --with-superludistdir=DIR

 Specify the directory for SUPERLUDIST library and

 includes.

 --with-superludistincdir=DIR

 Specify the directory for SUPERLUDIST includes.

 --with-superludistlibdir=DIR

 Specify the directory for SUPERLUDIST library.

 Some influential environment variables:

 FC

 Fortran compiler command

 FCFLAGS

 Fortran compiler flags

 LDFLAGS

 linker flags, e.g. -L<lib dir> if you have libraries in a

 nonstandard directory <lib dir>

 LIBS

 libraries to pass to the linker, e.g. -l<library>

 CC

 C compiler command

 CFLAGS

 C compiler flags

-(Objective) C/C++ preprocessor flags, e.g. -I<include dir> if

 CPPFLAGS

+C/C++/Objective C preprocessor flags, e.g. -I<include dir> if

 you have headers in a nonstandard directory <include dir>

 MPICC

 MPI C compiler command

+MPIFC

 MPI Fortran compiler command

-MPIFC
+CPP

+C preprocessor

 '''